daranzolin/OLDdaranzolin.github.io/_posts/2016-11-04-explore-cicero.markdown

 Chances are that you now hate politics.
 "E-mails" makes you perspire, and every Halloween pumpkin bore an eerie resemblance to the Republican nominee.
 So why not channel that hate into something productive, like building interactive web applications and/or learning more about your elected officials?
-In other words, why not flex on our democratic republic with R?!
+In other words, why not make cool stuff with R?

 [The Cicero folk recently linked to their elected official locator,](https://live.cicerodata.com/?utm_content=buffer842a7&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer) but it only goes live after election day.
 In the meantime, we can build our own locator with `rcicero` and `shiny`.